the-events-calendar/event-tickets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Tickets allows your visitors to RSVP to events on your site.
+Event Tickets allows your visitors to RSVP and buy tickets to events on your site.
 Also works seamlessly with The Events Calendar.

 == Description ==

-Event Tickets provides a simple way for visitors to RSVP to your events.
-As a standalone plugin, it enables you to add RSVP functionality to posts or pages.
-When paired with [The Events Calendar](http://m.tri.be/18tg), you can add that same RSVP functionality directly to your event listings.
+Event Tickets provides a simple way for visitors to RSVP or purchase tickets to your events.
+As a standalone plugin, it enables you to add RSVPs or tickets to posts or pages.
+When paired with [The Events Calendar](http://m.tri.be/18tg), you can add that same functionality directly to your event listings.

-Admins are able to access RSVP information from the backend, allowing them to check in registered attendees with ease when your event begins.
-For free events, Events Tickets allows you to own the entire event management process within your WordPress site.
+Sell tickets to your events by connecting your PayPal business account to your site.
+PayPal handles the transactions so you can focus on event management!
+Admins can view attendee information from the backend, allowing them to check in registered attendees with ease when your event begins.

 <strong>Check out [Event Tickets Plus](http://m.tri.be/18th) and [other add-ons](http://m.tri.be/2a)</strong>

-><strong>Sell tickets on your site!</strong>
 >Take full control of the event ticketing process and customize it to suit your needs.
 Event Tickets Plus uses your favorite e-commerce provider to keep users on your site from start to finish.
+Advanced ticket functionality allows you to share capacity between tickets so you can always sell out without selling over.
 Configure custom attendee registration forms to collect information like t-shirt size or food preferences.
 >[Upgrade to Event Ticket Plus now](http://m.tri.be/18th).
 >